opourazar/operation-devops/README.md

 ## Project Structure

-The relevant files can be found `src` folder:
+The relevant files can be found in `src` folder:
 ```
 src/
  ├─ components/        → Reusable UI elements